 - For those on anything greater than a very minimum dosage, 28-84 days (4-12 weeks) is commonplace to overcome the initial physical/chemical symptoms in a primary care setting.

 Secondary symptoms of withdrawal, such as post-acute psychiatric symptoms, can persist for up to 18 months, depending on severity, frequency, and recency of usage.
 This also includes post acute withdrawal syndrome.

 Nice guidelines (1) currently indicate extended valium withdrawal timeline of 20-40 weeks withdrawal schedule from 20mg diazepam per day.
 However, this is not in a controlled setting such as inpatient programs.

 In addition, the valium withdrawal duration can be influenced greatly by a number of personal factors, such as:

 - Primary or secondary psychiatric issues

-- Co-occurring addictions.
+- Co-occurring valium addiction issues.